mbloch/mapshaper/docs/development/frame-tool-design.md

   sent one at a time on purpose: `-update-frame` reads a lone `width=` or `height=` as a rescale and derives the other from the extent, but reads the two together as a new page shape and stretches the extent to fit it.
+The panel is 264px wide, the same as the creation dialog.
+Getting there was mostly a matter of not letting single controls own a row: the neatline's width sits on the neatline's own row with the colour and opacity it applies to, so the appearance rows are a three-column grid and the background row simply leaves the last column empty.
+That also stops the colour field stretching, and the details grid's label column is sized for "Aspect ratio" rather than padded out.
+The column is fixed rather than `auto` so the ratio at the top of the panel lines up with the details at the bottom, which are a separate grid.

 - The **aspect ratio**, read-only, saying whether it is fixed or taken from the extent — the thing that decides how the pair above behaves.
 Setting a ratio reshapes the extent, so it belongs to the resize tool rather than here.